ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 * Docker Image Name: `[ECR Repository URL]:[Hash of files used in the Docker Container]`

 > [!CAUTION]
-> This step is must be done after the ECR Repository is created or else the Docker Image will not be able to be pushed
+> This step must be done after the ECR Repository is created or else the Docker Image will not be able to be pushed
 > to the ECR Repository!

 #### AutoScaling Group